-Item No. Function Description Comments 1 Panel Type CM5-RHMI Model Number 2 Panel Name The panel name is configured in the programming software and saved with a project.
-The default panel name is the model number plus the lower three bytes of the panel MAC address, ie CM5- RHMI-0022C4.
-3 Version The version identifications provide information on the components and firmware in the panel Files reside in the C-more touch panel's memory 4 Clock Internal/External - Network Time Service (UTC Time) Configured in the C-more Programming Software.
-This can be HMI's internal clock, a PLC or a time server such as time.windows.com.
-5 Веер Status of the internal beeper Enabled or Disabled.
-This setting is over written by the project Protocol Manager settings.
-6 Project Boot Storage SD Built-in FLASH SD: SD Card in SD1 slot Built-in FLASH: Panel internal FLASH memory 7 HDMI HDMI connection to an external screen Connected, Not Connected
+Item No. Function Description Comments 1 Panel Type EA9-T6CL-R EA9-T7CL-R EA9-T7CL-R EA9-T7CL EA9-T7CL EA9-T10CL EA9-T10WCL EA9-T15CL-R EA9-T15CL-R EA9-T15CL-R EA9-RHMI Model Number 2 Panel Name The panel name is configured in the programming software and saved with a project.
+The default panel name is the model number plus the lower three bytes of the panel MAC address, i.e. EA9-T8CL-0022C4.
+3 Version The version identifications provide information on the components and firmware in the panel Files reside in the C-more HMI's memory.
+4 Clock Internal/External clock selection.
+Configured in the C-more Programming Software.
+5 Веер Status of the internal beeper.
+Configurable in the Setting Menu - Beeper shown on page 5-23 or in the C-more Programming Software.
+6 Project Boot Storage The location of the current project.
+Built-in flash, SD1 7 HDMI HDMI connection to an external screen.
+Only models with HDMI port Connected, Not connected 8 Main Menu Press to return to the Main Menu screen.
+Main Menu shown on previous page.

-Information - Memory Tab
+Information - Memory tab

-- 1) Memory components Status of each memory component SDRAM, SRAM and Built-in Flash are internal memory components.
+Memory components - Status of each memory component - SDRAM, MRAM and Built-in Flash are internal memory components.
 When external memory devices are installed in the panel they will be included in this list: SD and USB.
-These can also be monitored using the System Tags.
-See Chapter 2, Handling External Memory Devices. - 2) Resource Monitor This troubleshooting tool displays CPU usage and panel internal memory usage.
-When enabled, the Resource Monitor will display on the panel screen even after the System Screen is closed, while the project is running.